valtsu23/Emu_Black_DIY_Gauge/README.md

 ### Understanding how it works
 - The code.py file contains the main code.
 I have used many examples to build the code.
 - Data showed on the diplay is split in several goups.
 There is one main group and 5 lower groups.
-4 of the groups data is changed during the tab change.
+4 groups data is changed during the tab change.
 - Checkout links 1 and 2 about controlling the display.
 - Link 3 helps you undestand the Can-Bus communication.
 - I'm using Struct library to unpack the Can_bus messages (links 4 and 5)